Skip to Content

 Sharing is caring!

 Laundry is a job I love.
-Fresh warm towels and clean clothes make my heart happy.
+Fresh, warm towels and clean clothes make my heart happy.
 I know I am a unicorn in this area of housework.
-I often get asked all the time how I keep up with the laundry or what is your laundry routine so in this post, I will be sharing my entire family’s laundry routine.
+I often get asked how I keep up with the laundry or what my laundry routine is, so in this post, I will share my entire family’s laundry routine.

-I believe in systems and routines so heartedly, especially for busy families.
-But if you have found yourself piled in laundry and using the living out of the basket/dryer system.
-It’s time my mama friend to create a laundry system that doesn’t consume you.
+I believe in systems and routines, especially for busy families.
+But if you have found yourself piled in laundry and using the living out of the basket/dryer system, it’s time, my mama friend, to create a laundry system that doesn’t consume you.

-I used to be a weekend laundry mom when I was a working single mom since I had no washer/dryer in my apartment.
-Then we moved to a condo with a washer/dryer and this is where the birth of my laundry system happened.
+I used to be a weekend laundry mom when I was a working single mom because my apartment did not have a washer/dryer.
+Then we moved to a condo with a washer/dryer, and this is where the birth of my laundry system happened.

 Simplify laundry sorting

 This seems to be the most controversial topic around laundry.
-There are old mindsets that we must separate all colors and that we must create micropiles.
-But in the day in age with modern technologies, HE machines, color catchers, and machines that adjust to load sizes.
-We can just do everything together.
+There are old mindsets that we must separate all colors and that we must create micro piles.
+But today, with modern technologies, HE machines, color catchers, and machines that adjust to load sizes, we can just do everything together.

-The method I use and believe is by a person.
+I use and believe this method is by a person.
 Each person has a laundry basket in their room.
 But I feel I need to explain this a little more.

 I don’t separate clothes by color, especially for my kids.
-Most of my kid’s clothes aren’t of special materials and tend to be of all colors.
+Most of my kids’ clothes aren’t made of special materials and tend to be all colors.

 I also learned a long time ago when my oldest was young and the mix-match sock trend started.
-The socks would be a pair but were different colors.
-It was then I tossed out the idea that first off kids needed to have white socks and secondly, all grey was the way to go.
+The socks would be a pair but different colors.
+It was then that I tossed out the idea that first, kids needed to have white socks, and second, all grey was the way to go.

-So this eliminates the white clothes issues and my kids don’t own very many white things.
-I mean kids are dirty creatures why would we give them white anything?
+So this eliminates the white clothes issues; my kids don’t own many white things.
+I mean, kids are dirty creatures, why would we give them white anything?
 Lol

-Now my husband and I only have one basket and it’s been that way for years.
-But with him working from home most days of the week since the pandemic and no longer traveling 60% of the time we wear just dress work tops and comfy pants on the bottom.
-Out of everyone in the household, he uses the least amount of laundry.
+Now, my husband and I only have one basket, and it’s been that way for years.
+But since the pandemic, he has worked from home most days of the week and no longer travels 60% of the time.
+We wear just dress work tops and comfy pants on the bottom.
+He uses the least amount of laundry out of everyone in the household.

-The other reason for everyone having their basket is because I am no longer walking room to room to put clothes away or sorting out piles to who belongs to whom.
+The other reason for everyone having their basket is that I am no longer walking from room to room to put clothes away or sorting out piles to see who belongs to whom.

 Eliminate sock sorting

-I wrote a post about how to reduce your laundry piles by more than fifty percent and one of the things I do is I no longer waste time looking for socks.
+I wrote a post about how to reduce your laundry piles by more than fifty percent, and one thing I do is no longer waste time looking for socks.

 Doing each person’s load means the only socks that come out of the dryer should all match.
 Who has time to look for whose sock belongs to whom?

 Another trick you can use is the mesh bag system.
 I used it more when the kids were little.
-I mean the small baby socks get lost so easily.
-What you do is grab a mesh laundry bag from the Dollar Tree and place it outside the laundry basket of each person
+Small baby socks get lost so easily.
+You grab a mesh laundry bag from Dollar Tree and place it outside each person’s laundry basket

-This way all socks stay together.
-This especially works if you are the type of person who prefers mixing all laundry.
+This way, all socks stay together.
+This especially works if you prefer to mix all laundry.

-These are the Aldi version of the Dollar Tree ones I mention
+These are the Aldi version of the Dollar Tree ones I mentioned

 Create a laundry schedule

 My preferred method of doing laundry is daily.
-And as long as you have a washer/dryer this works.
-My schedule consists of at least one load a day but there can be more loads based on my daily cleaning routine of cleaning one room a day.
+As long as you have a washer/dryer, this works.
+My schedule consists of at least one load a day, but there can be more loads based on my daily cleaning routine of cleaning one room a day.

-So for example let’s it’s my youngest daughter’s laundry day but I am also cleaning the kid’s bathroom.
-Well, then I would have more loads that day as I wash the bathroom towels and carpets for their bathroom.
+So, for example, let’s say it’s my youngest daughter’s laundry day, but I am also cleaning the kids’ bathroom.
+Well, then I would have more loads that day as I wash the towels and carpets for their bathroom.

-I also am very strict on the number of linens I have which I explain in my rule of two post.
+I am also very strict about the number of linens I have, which I explain in my rule of two post.

-How to create a laundry schedule is based on your daily routine and creating the habit stack around that.
+Creating a laundry schedule is based on your daily routine and the habit stack around that.
 My habit stack is either in the early morning or evening.
-Using the delay start option on your machine is great if you are a working mom or just busy.
+Using the delay start option on your machine is great if you are a working mom or busy.

 Assign a laundry day